 Other non-consensual rights or interests, such as preferential claims for unpaid wages or for taxes, arise only on a debtor's insolvency.
 The priority of such rights or interests depends on the time of commencement of the relevant insolvency proceedings.
 If insolvency proceedings are commenced in a declaring Contracting State before the holder of a registered international interest has enforced its rights against an aircraft object, the rules applicable to the insolvency proceedings will determine the priority and procedural position of the Article 39 non-consensual right or interest over the registered international interest.
 But as outlined at II.H above, the priority of the declared non-consensual right or interest is a matter of the national law of the declaring Contracting State.
-If the insolvency proceedings are commenced in a Contracting State other than the declaring Contracting State, the Contracting State in which the insolvency proceedings are commenced is not obliged to recognise the priority of the declared non-consensual right or interest unless and to the extent that under its conflict of laws rules it is obliged to recognise the priority of the declared non-consensual right or interest is a matter of the non-consensual right or interest unless and to the extent that under its conflict of laws rules it is obliged to recognise the priority of the declared non-consensual right or interest of the declaring Contracting State.
+If the insolvency proceedings are commenced in a Contracting State other than the declaring Contracting State, the Contracting State in which the insolvency proceedings are commenced is not obliged to recognise the priority of the declared non-consensual right or interest unless and to the extent that under its conflict of laws rules it is obliged to recognise the priority of the non-consensual right or interest of the declaring Contracting State.541